-The Solar Power Plant project will demonstrate and validate the performance and cost of RayGen’s innovative solar-plus-storage technology
+The RayGen Solar Power Plant Demonstration will demonstrate and validate the performance and cost of RayGen’s innovative solar-plus-storage technology

-The transition from fossil fuel power to renewable generation is occurring at global scale and with rapid urgency.
+The RayGen Solar Power Plant Demonstration project acknowledges that transition from fossil fuel power to renewable generation is occurring at global scale and with rapid urgency.
 A major challenge facing the global electricity sector is how to integrate intermittent renewable generation while preserving the reliability, security, and affordability of electricity supply.
 Grid-scale energy storage will play a key enabling role in the transition from baseload energy generation provided by fossil fuels to a reliable power supply underwritten by renewable generation.